fsmiddleton/MCMs_pseudo_data/README.md

 * requirements.txt: Lists the Python dependencies required for the project.

-Please contact Francesca Middleton (@fsmiddleton) for any queries.
+Please contact Francesca Middleton (@franmiddleton) for any queries.